uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

    .. member:: data_layout layout = data_layout::row_major

-      Flag indicating whether the data are in a row-major or column-major format.
+      Flag that indicates whether the data is in a row-major or column-major format.

       Getter & Setter
          | ``data_layout get_layout() const noexcept``